unic8s/hd2_macropad/README.md

 ### In-game usage
 - The 4 upper stratagems are the basic items for all operation types (reinforce, resupply, SOS, rearm eagle).
 - The 4 middle stratagems are the ones you selected in the setup procedure.
-- The 2 lower stratagems are typical items for most operations (S.E.A.F. artillery, hellbomb).
+- The 2 + 1 lower stratagems are typical items for most operations (S.E.A.F. artillery, hellbomb) and a 5th custom user stratagem if there a bonus stratagems from high command.
 - Just click a strategem to activate the execution of the macro.
 - The Bluetooth icon in the lower right corner indicates the connection stats.
   - ![](squareline/assets/bt_dis.png) disconnected